Mitsubishi Materials Corporation

 Governance

-We have appointed Executive Officers (CSuO) to segregate our management strategies, including responding to the issue of Sustainability issues, including addressing climate change.
+We have appointed an Executive Officer (CSuO) to segregate our management strategies, including responding to the issue of Sustainability issues, including addressing climate change.
 We have also established a Global Environment Affairs Department of the Corporate to plan and promote the Group’s strategic initiatives for risks and opportunities related to climate change.
 The Global Environment Committee, for which the Global Environment Affairs Department serves as secretariat, Department conducts scenario analyses based on the TCFD recommendations, evaluates and manages risks and opportunities related to climate change, formulates and manages action plans to reduce GHGs, and engages in other discussion and information sharing concerning climate change.
 In addition, activities are reported to the Strategic Management Committee and the Board of Directors for appropriate monitoring.
 (Matters for deliberation by and reporting to the Strategic Management Committee and Board of Directors)

 • Greenhouse gas emission reduction target setting and reduction plans